-14. A barrister whose application to be approved as a pupil supervisor is rejected or whom the Board refuses to enter on the register of approved pupil supervisors or whose name is removed from the register of approved pupil supervisors may request a review of the decision under Part X of these
+14. A barrister whose application to be approved as a pupil supervisor is rejected or whose name is removed from the register of approved pupil supervisors may request a review of the decision under Part X of these Regulations, provided that the request is made in writing to the Board within one month of the date when notice of the decision was given.